Menu

 You also receive overtime pay if you work more than a certain number of hours in any day.
 Overtime depends on how your employer schedules employees.
 Employers can choose to use 8 hour shifts 5 days a week or 10 hour shifts 4 days a week.
 If your employer chooses 8-hour days, you will be paid overtime after 8 hours.
 If your employer chooses 10-hour days, you will be paid overtime after 10 hours.

 Part-time employees are always entitled to overtime if they work more than 8 hours in a day.
-Employers cannot opt for 10-hour workdays for part-time employees.
+This applies regardless of the employee’s schedule.
+Part-time employees are those who work fewer than 30 hours per week.

 Overtime Exceptions